corda/corda-runtime-os/applications/tools/p2p-test/p2p-setup/README.md

 * `networkType` is either `CORDA_5`, `CORDA_4`.
 * `protocolModes` are either: `AUTHENTICATED_ENCRYPTION` or `AUTHENTICATION_ONLY`.
 * `trustRootCertificates` is the content of the root certificates (in PEM format).
-* One can use `trustRootCertificatesFiles` with the paths to the trust store certificate in PEM format.
+* Instead, one can use `trustRootCertificatesFiles` with the paths to the trust store certificate in PEM format.

 5. Run the command:
 ```bash